Editor’s note: This post was originally published on November 19, 2022, and has been updated on June 25, 2023, for accuracy and comprehensiveness.

 Persistent pain in the area

-Swollen lymph nodes around the armpit.
+Swollen lymph nodes around the armpit

 For example, as a tumor grows, it puts pressure on surrounding organs and tissues, making it difficult for them to function properly.
-If left untreated, the tumor will eventually spread to other parts of the body, including the lungs, liver, and brain.
-This process is called metastasis.⁷ ⁸
+If left untreated, the tumor will eventually spread to other parts of the body, possibly including the lungs, liver, and brain.
+This process is called metastasis.⁶

-Core needle biopsy: In this procedure, a needle is used to remove a small cylinder of tissue from the breast, and it’s performed using local anesthesia, which numbs the area around the biopsy site.
+Core needle biopsy: A needle is used to remove a small cylinder of tissue from the breast.
+Your doctor will give you local anesthesia, which numbs the area around the biopsy site.

 Surgical biopsy: In this procedure, all or part of the suspicious breast tissue is removed through an incision in the skin.

-Klinefelter syndrome.Klinefelter syndrome is a condition that affects males and is typically characterized by the presence of an extra X chromosome.
-It can lead to increased estrogen production in the body.
-It’s estimated that men with Klinefelter syndrome are at 20–60 times higher risk of developing breast cancer than those without the condition.¹¹
+Klinefelter syndrome: This is a condition that affects males.
+It is typically characterized by an extra X chromosome, and can lead to increased estrogen production in the body.
+It’s estimated that men with Klinefelter syndrome have a 20–60 times higher risk of developing breast cancer than those without the condition.¹¹

-Testicular medical conditions.
-An undescended testicle that has not moved to its correct position can increase breast cancer risk.
+Testicular medical conditions: An undescended testicle that has not moved to its correct position can increase breast cancer risk.
 Mumps in adulthood that causes testicular inflammation or having testicles (one or both) surgically removed can also increase this risk.